Harrison Bergeron: Cultural references

 In 2005, the story was quoted by attorneys in a brief before the Kansas Supreme Court.
 Vonnegut was quoted as saying that while he did not mind the story being used in the suit, he disagreed with the lawyers' interpretation of it.

-U.S. Supreme Court Justice Antonin Scalia quoted the story in PGA Tour, Inc. v.
+U.S. Supreme Court Justice Antonin Scalia quoted the story in his dissenting opinion in PGA Tour, Inc. v.
 Martin.

 A 2013 academic paper criticizing the new hyperandrogenism policies of the International Association of Athletics Federations and the International Olympic Committee was entitled "The Harrison Bergeron Olympics" and several non-academics had similar criticisms.